 The Circle Drive-In's program, which changed four times weekly, offered a diverse selection of the latest films, ranging from westerns to romances to kiddie flicks.
 As technology continued to develop in the following decades, so did the drive-in.
 In-car heaters were added in the early 1950s, ensuring maximum comfort for viewers even in the colder months.
 The theatre also installed an "electro-aire system" in snack bars and restrooms in 1953 to rid the air of germs and prevent the spread of sickness and disease.
 While the technology was later proven to be largely ineffective, the installation was seen as an important effort in the wake of various epidemics.

-In the 1960s, however, drive-in theatres began losing customers--and, therefore, revenue--to indoor theatres that were not restricted solely to nighttime hours and could offer a wider variety of viewing times.
+In the 1960s, however, drive-in theatres began losing customers—and, therefore, revenue—to indoor theatres that were not restricted to nighttime hours and could offer a more extensive selection of viewing times.
 Indoor theatres also offered consistent air-conditioning and operated even in inclement weather.
 The development of the VCR in the 1970s took a further toll on drive-in theatres, as audiences could now view virtually any film of their choosing without leaving home.
 Finally, gas prices in the 1970s forced many families to purchase smaller cars that were more fuel efficient, but decidedly less comfortable for movie viewing.
-Given the massive decrease in family attendance, many outdoor cinemas—the Circle Drive-In included-—began to feature slasher horrors and X-rated films almost exclusively.
+Given the massive decrease in family attendance, many outdoor cinemas—the Circle Drive-In included—began to feature slasher horrors and X-rated films almost exclusively.
 The vast majority of these theatres ultimately succumbed to financial pressure, opting to sell their properties as land prices rose in the wake of expanding suburbs.
 After years of steady decline, the Circle Drive-In closed its gates in 1980.